iancaragol/with/content/posts/taiwan/index.md

 ### Jiufen 🏮

-After our stay in Kaoshiung, we hopped on an ultra-fast train that brought us back into the Taipei region.
+After our stay in Kaohsiung, we hopped on an ultra-fast train that brought us back into the Taipei region.

 ![IMG_2113_LR](IMG_2113_LR.jpg)